Phil4192/dataCleaningProject/README.md

 The function will will return the mTidyData data frame.

 *Comment: Note that I get 180 objects and 88 vars if I keep anything with a "mean" or a "std" in it.
-But only 68 if I keep anything with "mean()" or a "std()" in it.
+But only 68 if I keep anything with "-mean()" or a "-std()" in it.
-I think the intent is to get the result with 68 vars, but why risk it.
+I think the intent is to get the result with 68 vars when reading step 3 closely.
-It should be OK to have a few extra variables, but would not want some to be missing....*
+ie, the function 'mean()' or 'std()' should have been applied to the data and be indicated in var name.
+(If there was a clear mission or goal to this, it would be clearer how much data to keep.)*